tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Directory.md

 ---
-title: Delete Directory (REST API) - Azure Storage
+title: Delete Directory (FileREST API) - Azure Files
 description: The Delete Directory operation removes the specified empty directory.
 Note that the directory must be empty before it can be deleted.
 author: wmgries